btcrs/gittle/docs/_build/html/_sources/gettingstarted.rst.txt

 Installation
 ============

-The bare minimum required to install Groot is as follows:
+The bare minimum required to install Welder is as follows:

+* Git
 * Python 3.6
-* Git
 * LibGit 0.26